igavelyuk/Portfolio/README.md

 #### History
 I've have created few portfolios, this is number 3 portfolio.
 First one was on clear CSS and HTML luck of cross browser/mobile compability.
-Second on Bootstrap framework completely removed and separated to a secial project.
+Second on Bootstrap framework completely removed and separated to a special project.
-Third one I've found very interesting Materialize framework, and I found
+Third one I've found very interesting Materialize framework.

 #### Objectives
 1. Create scroling page.